auth0/docs/articles/tokens/guides/validate-jwts.md

 2. Encrypt using either HMAC or RSA (depending on your selected signing algorithm) and the appropriate key.
 3. Base64url-encode the result.

-::: panel Where can I find my secret or public key?
+::: panel Locate Public Key

 For RS256:
-[Retrieve the public key](/tokens/guides/jwt/use-jwks) from the [JSON Web Key Set (JWKS)](/jwks) located by using your Auth0 discovery endpoint.
+Retrieve the public key from the [JWKS](/tokens/concepts/jwks) located by using your [Auth0 discovery endpoint](/tokens/guides/locate-jwks).

 For debugging purposes, you can visually inspect your token at [jwt.io](jwt.io); for this purpose, you can also locate your public key in the Auth0 Dashboard.
 Look in **Applications**>**Settings**>**Advanced Settings**>**Certificates** and locate the **Signing Certificate** field.